tindandelion/carnd-extended-kalman-filter-p6/README.md

 # Future improvements

-The design I ended up with is much more modular than the one initially suggested.
+The design I ended up with is more modular than the one that was initially suggested.
 There are, however, a few directions in which this design can evolve in the future:

 * **Use of additional sensors**.
 It's quite easy to plug in the sensors other than radar and laser.
 From the `MotionModel` standpoint, one would simply need